ItsJuniorDias/AirCnC/README.md

 - ReactNative [Link](https://facebook.github.io/react-native/docs/getting-started) for mobile

 ## App
- - The application to be developed will be similar to AirBnB, but for developers;;
+ - The application to be developed will be similar to AirBnB, but for developers;
- - Users will be registered through the email
+ - Users will be registered through the email;
  - Data returned the email and how many spots that users registered;

 ## Configuration